sakokassounian/ESO-archive/README.md

 # ESO-archive
-When I was an Astronomy PhD students, one of my duties was to prepare an ETL pipeline for extracting data from Astronomical large surveys.
+When I was an Astronomy PhD student, one of my duties was to prepare an ETL pipeline for extracting data from Astronomical large surveys.

 This script queries and extracts raw and/or processed spectroscopic metadata and the associated FITS files.
 It creates new sets of metadata for pre-processing and downloads the required files from http://archive.eso.org/cms.html.